jfwalker/jfwalker.github.io/introduction.md

 ---
 ## About

-This is my website, as you can tell it is currently under development.
+This is my website, as you can tell it is currently under development, more soon.